 In 2019 the fair runs from August 17 to September 2.

-The PNE has all of Playland’s usual midway and various amusement rides, including its two major roller coasters.
+The PNE has all of Playland’s usual midway and various amusement rides, including the famous wooden roller coaster.
 What’s more though is all the live entertainment, tantalizing food stalls and the excitement of a carnival.

 If you’ve never been to the Pacific National Exhibition, or you haven’t been for many years, you should go!
 It’s a Vancouver tradition and you’ll have a great time!